mhaack/mh-site/src/content/halloween-creepy-eyes/index.md

 -   Plastic tube (inner diameter a little bit bigger than the eyes)
 -   Wooden or plastic stick with ~ 8mm diameter
 -   Wemos / Lolin D1 (or equivalent NodeMCU board)
--   Wemos ProtoBoard (or any other proto board will do as well)
+-   Wemos ProtoBoard (or any other protoboard will do as well)
 -   PCB male and female pin header
 -   AA Battery box holding 4 batteries